pawamoy/readme-insert/README.md

 You must also allow the creation of PRs from GitHub actions in your repository settings, at https://github.com/username/repo/settings/actions.

-### 3. Marker Line in File
+### 2. Marker Lines in File

-Your target file must contain the marker line **at the end of the file**.
-We don't currently support inserting contents in the middle of a file.
-The action only rewrites contents from the marker line up to the end of the file.
+Your target file must contain both the start and end marker lines.
+The content between these markers will be replaced with the fetched markup on each run, while the markers themselves are preserved.

 **Example `README.md`:**